 An update from Drew Early, attorney and StatesideLegal.org Advisory Board member:

-Mandatory implementation of the Veterans Appeals Improvement Act (AMA) of 2017 will occur on February 19, 2019.
+Mandatory implementation of the Veterans Appeals Improvement Act (AMA) of 2017 occured on February 19, 2019.

 What does this really mean?

 Congress recognized the appalling wait times veterans and their eligible family members have been enduring as to appealing VA benefit decisions.

 With some 550,000 appeal pending and appeals taking in excess of four years, steps were made to "improve" the process.
 The interim improvement was known as RAMP (Rapid Appeals Modernization Program) and the finalized version will follow the provisions of RAMP--3 appeals lanes (as before); with 2 appeals lanes done at the local level and formal appeal at the Board of Veterans Appeals.

 AMA was heavily marketed by VA as providing a mechanism for appeal resolution within 120 days.

 - The existing backlog of traditional appeals is massive and will take time to be worked through.
 Last FY, the BVA reported processing over 80,000 appeals in the FY, which was a new record for them.
 Only problem was that even more appeals than that came in, so the backlog grew.
 BVA is growing their staff but is in no way yet geared up to handle the workload.